jainpuja/learnruby/git.md

 git is a software or a technology, github uses git & gives us a free space to store the files... practise pull requests commit is the changes which you make in git
+The above order shall be followed everytime when we make changes in files ie. local git.
+Everytime before push local master should have all the changes of github master & then only push can be sucessfully used, otherwise it will fail with msg "fetch first" push pull request only if there is any changes in branch & not masters.